aidangildea/personalsite/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
- I am a senior working towards a B.S. in Statistics and a minor in Math at Duke University.
+ I am a recent graduate with a B.S.in Statistics and a minor in Math at Duke University.
 From my courses, I have become passionate about data science and the tangible effects it can have on improving human health and well-being.
 By integrating my understanding of statistical models and theories with quantitative skills in languages like R, Python, and Java, I hope to pursue a career that uses data for good.
 If you have any inquires, I can best be reached at aidan.gildea@duke.edu.
 I look forward to hearing from you!
 show_outro: false
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!